B Chord on Guitar: 5 Ways To Play (Easy to Less) + 3 Tips That Work

 3. Try these chord changes

-As mentioned earlier, in the key of B Major, the two other major chords that feature alongside the B chord are the E Major and F# Major chords.
-One of the most common progressions with B Major is the I - IV - V, which consists of B Major, E Major and F# Major.
+As mentioned earlier, in the key of B major, the two other major chords that feature alongside the B chord are the E major and F# major chords.

 Try this.

-Switch between the B Major and E Major chord shapes repeatedly.
-Play one down strum per chord to start with and use a metronome.
+Switch between the B major and E major chord shapes repeatedly.
+Play one down strum per chord to start with, and use a metronome.

 Try around 90bpm and play one strum on beat 1 of a 4-beat bar per chord.
-Try a slower tempo if that feels tricky and gradually work your way up.
+Try a slower tempo if that feels tricky, and gradually work your way up.

 B Maj to E Maj Chords change diagram b major chord easy

-Do the same between the B major and F# Major.
-You can use the "E Shape" barre chord for both by moving the 7th fret B position down to the F# root on the 2nd fret:
+Do the same between the B major and F# major.
+You can use the “E Shape” barre chord for both by moving the 7th fret B position down to the F# root on the 2nd fret:

 B Maj to F# Maj Chords diagram beginner guitar chord change tips b chord shape

-7 Songs With The B Major Chord
+7 Songs With the B Major Chord

-Now you know five different ways to play the B Major chord on your guitar, seek out songs you love with the B chord in to learn.
-To get you going, here are seven great popular songs with B Major all over the place.
+Now you know five different ways to play the B major chord on your guitar, seek out songs you love with the B chord in to learn.

 1. "Learn to Fly" by Foo Fighters